MagicCap/MagicCap/README.md

 - Harrison (AO554) - Helped us test for Mac.
 - Jake (JakeMakesStuff) - Made the majority of the GUI/capture code for MagicCap.
 - Jake (techfan36) - Helped us test for Linux.
 - Rhys (SunburntRock89) - Helped me with the structure and fixing bugs.
+Also fixed FTP.
 - Sam (REC) - Made the FTP logo.

 # Building